kusamahubteam/kusamahubteam/README.md

 ![](https://github.com/KusamaHub/KusamaHub/blob/9b26c430f2c8b59f4e84012a4288839b17a25749/images/readme/Comments.png)<br /><br />

 ## 6. Verifying Process
 Every creator can verify his own collection or profile via our special form.
 Verifyng gives users more info and gives transparency about Creator or NFT project.
 KusamaHub verifying affects to Editors Raitings.
-Verified projects can be shows in Trending block on main page.
-Verified Creators can edit they profiles.
+Verified projects can be shown in Trending block on main page.
+Verified Creators can edit their profiles.
 Only verified projects can display upcoming events in Calendar.

 ![](https://github.com/KusamaHub/KusamaHub/blob/9b26c430f2c8b59f4e84012a4288839b17a25749/images/readme/Verify.png)<br /><br />